Gregarinasina

-The gregarines are a group of Apicomplexan alveolates, classified as the Gregarinasina or Gregarinia.
+The gregarines are a group of Apicomplexan alveolates, classified as the Gregarinasina, Gregarinea or Gregarinia.
 The large (roughly half a millimeter) parasites inhabit the intestines of many invertebrates.
 They are not found in any vertebrates.
 Gregarines are closely related to both Toxoplasma and Plasmodium, which cause toxoplasmosis and malaria, respectively.
 Both protists use protein complexes similar to those that are formed by the gregarines for gliding motility and for invading target cells.
 This makes the gregarines excellent models for studying gliding motility, with the goal of developing treatment options for both toxoplasmosis and malaria.

 Thousands of different species of gregarine are expected to be found in insects, and 99% of these gregarine species still need to be described.
 Each insect species can be the host of multiple gregarine species.
 One of the most-studied gregarines is Gregarina garnhami.

 In general, gregarines are regarded as a very successful group of parasites, as their hosts are distributed over the entire planet.